salkhan-139/salman-khan-takehome-project-node/README.md

 To integrate this app with Stripe, create a Stripe demo/test account and generate API keys:

-**In order to integrate this app with Stripe you need to generate your API keys with a demo account [here](https://dashboard.stripe.com/register)**
+**In order to integrate this app with Stripe you need to generate your API keys with a demo account **

-Copy the following keys, Keep the keys we will need them for setup:
+**Step 1:** Create Stripe account [here](https://dashboard.stripe.com/register)

+`Note : To register with Stripe, you can use any company name.
+Once on Dashboard find a **<developer>** bottom left corner to find API key`

+Have these keys saved, It will be required later:

 - **Publishable key** (`pk_test_...`) for frontend initialization
 - **Secret key** (`sk_test_...`) for backend PaymentIntent creation